jxie5189/Pharmacy_Inventory_DB/README.md

 The original project

-The program is written in PostgreSQL and broken down into different components.
+The program is written in PostgreSQL and broken down into different components inside SQL_codes folder.
+The All_tables.sql contains codes for all table and table sequence creation.
+Once tables are created, the All_indexes can be created for certain tables.